 The Story Behind It

-Mullein grows wild along roadsides across North America and Europe, its tall yellow flower spikes visible from June through August.
+Mullein (Verbascum thapsus, family Scrophulariaceae) grows wild along roadsides across North America and Europe, its tall yellow flower spikes visible from June through August.
 The Greeks called it “phlomis” and smoked the dried leaves to treat respiratory complaints around 400 BCE.
+Dioscorides recommended it in De Materia Medica for coughs and lung ailments.
 Appalachian folk healers made mullein tea standard treatment for whooping cough and tuberculosis through the early 1900s.
-The leaves contain verbascoside, a compound that reduces airway inflammation by inhibiting histamine release, which explains why it works for spring allergies when tree pollen counts spike above 100 grains per cubic meter.
+The leaves contain verbascoside, a phenylpropanoid glycoside that reduces airway inflammation by inhibiting histamine release, which explains why it works for spring allergies when tree pollen counts spike above 100 grains per cubic meter.

 What You Will Need